Houses in multiple occupation

 Landlords must submit a separate licence application for each licensable HMO property that they rent out.

 The Council charges a fee for processing a licence application.
-The fee for processing HMO licence applications is £161 per person with a minimum fee of £805.
-The licence will last for 5 years.
+The fee for processing HMO licence applications is £183 per person with a minimum fee of £915.
+The licence will last for up to 5 years.
+The Council charges a fee of £203 for varying a licence.

 All licensed HMOs will be inspected to identify disrepair, fire safety, amenity or other safety concerns.
 Landlords will be required to bring their property up to standard within a fixed period.
 Licences will be granted if the: